Last updated: 19th September 2023

 We have processes in place to refresh consent at appropriate intervals.
 It is an easy process for individuals to withdraw their consent at any time, and we act on withdrawals of consent as soon as we can.
 Additionally, we don’t penalise individuals who wish to withdraw consent.

-From 25th May 2018 as a result to the new data Protection Act and GDPR you will have additional rights to: -
+From 25th May 2018 as a result of the data Protection Act and GDPR you will have additional rights to: -

 You can withdraw your consent at any time.
 Please contact us at email@example.com if you want to do so.